-We have put together a schedule of activities which will take place from Wednesday 27th September for International students and from Monday 2nd - Friday 6th October for home undergraduates.
+The university has put together a schedule of activities which will take place from Friday 27th September for International students and from Sunday 29th September - Friday 4th October for home undergraduates.
+Events run by the Classics department will start on Monday 30th September.
 These will include more formal introductory sessions, as well as an informal reception for all new Classics and Ancient History students, where you will have a chance to meet members of staff, and your fellow students.

 Attendance of all of department-based activities is compulsory and we have tried to plan the week’s activities so that wherever possible they do not clash with any other college, university or sport commitment, many of which are repeated to allow you several opportunities to take part.

 Before you arrive at Durham, make sure you have:

 - Completed online enrolment

 - Uploaded a photograph for your Campus Card

 - Read through all documentation sent to you by the department